sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 ### Step-by-Step

-1. In VS Code: go to the workspace folder: `codeql-custom-queries-cpp`
+1. In VS Code: go to the workspace folder: `exercises-python`
 2. Create a new file `test.ql`
 3. add the following content: `select "Hello World!"`
 4. Save file and right click in file on "CodeQL: Run Query on Selected Database"